By Dr Luke Fletcher, Associate Professor, University of Bath School of Management.

 What might be preventing trans and non-binary people from being open and authentic at work?

-We also find that active support and allyship from colleagues may be perceived as lacking by trans and non-binary workers even though heterosexual, cisgender workers may report that they want to be allies to trans and non-binary colleagues.
-For example, 89% of heterosexual, cisgender workers we surveyed report that they would stand up for a trans worker if they faced a conflict at work, but just over half of our trans and non-binary respondents state they feel that their heterosexual, cisgender colleagues would stand up for them.
+The research also finds that active support and allyship from colleagues may be perceived as lacking by trans and non-binary workers even though heterosexual, cisgender workers may report that they want to be allies to trans and non-binary colleagues.
+For example, 89% of heterosexual, cisgender workers surveyed report that they would stand up for a trans worker if they faced a conflict at work, but just over half of trans and non-binary respondents state they feel that their heterosexual, cisgender colleagues would stand up for them.
 In addition, there may be a discrepancy related to what people professionals are putting in place at a more strategic level.
-We find that trans and non-binary workers tend to perceive that their workplaces aren’t putting in place adequate policies and practices that help protect, support, and nurture different forms of gender identities and expressions.
+Trans and non-binary workers tend to perceive that their workplaces aren’t putting in place adequate policies and practices that help protect, support, and nurture different forms of gender identities and expressions.
 For example, only 30% agreed that they thought their organisation provided adequate inclusion and diversity training that included gender/trans identity.

 What support can people professionals and organisations put in place?

 There are no magic bullets and or quick fix solutions for trans inclusion, as the issues at play are complex.
-However, we acknowledge that people professionals may not be sure where to start when it comes to trans and non-binary inclusion.
-Therefore, here are some general do and don’t tips that we suggest, based on our research.
-We provide some links to some extra guidance at the end, which you may find useful.
+However, the report acknowledges that people professionals may not be sure where to start when it comes to trans and non-binary inclusion.
+Therefore, here are some general do and don’t tips, based on this research, along with some links to some extra guidance at the end, which you may find useful.

-This blog is the second in a series that will explore the key issues and recommendations for people professions from our report Inclusion at work: perspectives on LGBT+ working lives.
+This blog is the second in a series that will explore the key issues and recommendations for people professions from the report Inclusion at work: perspectives on LGBT+ working lives.

 For more resources and information regarding gender identities and terminology please visit: